What is the best method for contacting my instructor?

 How can I return my textbooks back at the end of the semester?

-Most bookstore services, such as buying books for summer classes, returning rentals and ordering school spirit products, are still available online with free-shipping options.
+Most bookstore services, such as buying books, returning rentals and ordering school spirit products, are available online with free-shipping options.
 Orders can be placed through wvu.bncollege.com.
-Additionally, spring textbook rentals are due back to the bookstores on Friday, May 8.
-Students can retrieve a free shipping label to ship any rented textbooks back to the bookstore.

 Being an online student in an online major, what computer requirements should I anticipate?